wp-plugins/errnio-mobile-gesture-monetization/readme.txt

 Our main features include enhancement of the following items:

 * **Web Search** - a web search box is added to the top of the screen.
-An additional layer of content and recommended actions is added, labeled \"top hits\".
+An additional layer of content and recommended actions is added, labeled "top hits".
 This serves users with promoted actions and content helping you as a site owner, to earn revenue off exiting traffic in a seamless and unobtrusive way.
 * **Text Selection** - enhanced with a simple addition of promoted actions like search, share or related content.
 Much like our search offers, these promoted actions enable you as a site owner to add incremental revenue to the site.
 * **Bottom bar** - in certain mobile browsers, an additional bottom bar is displayed, providing options of browsing related content, sharing, quick links to popular exit sites, and a new tab to continue browsing.